fear-ai/wpages/PContent.md

 - Values are HTML-unescaped after extraction; entities in `href/src` are decoded.
-- Blocked schemes (`about`, `blob`, `chrome`, `chrome-extension`, `data`, `file`, `filesystem`, `javascript`, `moz-extension`, `vbscript`) are dropped and rendered as bracketed labels to require manual review.
+- Blocked schemes (`about`, `blob`, `chrome`, `chrome-extension`, `data`, `file`, `filesystem`, `javascript`, `moz-extension`, `vbscript`) are dropped and rendered as brace-wrapped labels to require manual review.
 - Scripts/styles/comments are stripped before link/image extraction; no extra
   URL normalization is applied beyond trimming and scheme checks.